muratk3n/thirdwave/en/2020/06/power.md

 Watt-hour capacity.
 For example, a 10,000mAh battery actual capacity is 10000 x 3.6 /1000 = 36 Watt-hour.

-I talked about my camping light, Fenix CL20R.
+Ex: my camping light, Fenix CL20R.
 It has 1600mAh battery.
 Voltage, not sure.
 It says it compares with 7 AAA batteries.
 Bats have 1.5 V, in series, 10.5 Volts.

 How long will my light last?
 Light level measured in lumens,